stefmolin/stefmolin.github.io/app/_posts/articles/devx/pre-commit/setup-guide.md

 ## What are pre-commit hooks?

-Pre-commit hooks are code checks that run as part of the “pre-commit” stage of the `git commit` process.
-If any of these checks fail, `git` aborts the commit, at which point you can address the cause(s) of the failure and then retry the commit.
+Pre-commit hooks are code checks that run as part of the "pre-commit" stage of the `git commit` process.
+If any of these checks fail, Git aborts the commit, at which point you can address the cause(s) of the failure and then retry the commit.

-If you aren’t familiar with `git`, take a moment to [learn more](https://docs.github.com/en/get-started/using-git/about-git) about it before continuing with this article.
+If you aren’t familiar with Git, take a moment to [learn more](https://docs.github.com/en/get-started/using-git/about-git) about it before continuing with this article.

 ## Setting up and installing pre-commit hooks